woohoolabs/yang/README.md

 // Returns the "meta" member as an array
 $meta = $primaryResource->meta();

-// Checks if the resource has links
+// Checks if the resource has any links
 $hasLinks = $primaryResource->hasLinks();

-// Returns the "links" member as a Links instance
+// Returns the "links" member as a ResourceLinks object
 $links = $primaryResource->links();

 // Returns the attributes of the resource as an array